BOB SLED SIMULATORBob sledding is fast, fun and dangerous!

 Designed and built as part of the Ontario Science Centre development team for SPORTS

-A visitor pedals a bicycle that is synchronized to a second bicycle.
-The second bicycle has a skeleton mounted on it.
-As the visitor pedals, the skeleton mimics the visitor’s leg and hip actions to reveal the complex movement of our skeletal system as they perform this simple task.
+A visitor pedals a bicycle that is connected to a second bicycle.
+A complete anatomically correct skeleton is mounted on the second bicycle.
+As the visitor pedals, the skeleton pedals its bicycle revealing how our skeletal system appears as it performs this simple task.

 Download a Printable Version (PDF)

-Sit in a lightweight wheelchair and push yourself through a 50 meter race.
-You can compete on your own or with a friend as you monitor your time, speed and distance traveled on a multimedia display.
+Sit in a wheelchair and push yourself through a 50 meter race.
+You can compete on your own or with a friend as you watch your time, speed and distance traveled displayed in real time on a multimedia display.

 Download a Printable Version (PDF)